 Should You Secure a Loan with a Collateral?

 It varies by the business owner and the number of assets they have available to use as collateral.
-If you can put up a sizable amount to secure a loan, it may be worthwhile if the offering will help you qualify for more funding or better loan terms.
+If you can put up a sizable amount to secure a loan, it may be worthwhile if the offering will help you qualify for a higher loan amount or better loan terms.
 Alternatively, if you have little to no assets at your disposal to put up for collateral, a secured loan likely won’t make sense for your business.
+However, you can still get respectable loan terms with an unsecured business loan.
+Business credit cards are a great source of financing that does not require collateral and can help address short-term cash flow gaps.

 How Much Collateral Do Lenders Usually Require?

 Again, it depends on the type of loan you select.
-Some lenders will also analyze your company’s financial health, credit history, and the number of years in business to decide on the amount of collateral you’re required to put up to get a secured loan.
+Lenders will also analyze your company’s financial health, credit history, and number of years in business to decide on the amount of collateral you’re required to put up to get a secured loan.
+The lender wants to see if you can reliably make loan payments, and each lender has different requirements.

 How to Know Which Type of Collateral Works Best for You